Anti-Mormonism: Religious anti-Mormonism

-Perhaps the most controversial of the traditional anti-Mormons, however, was Walter Martin.
-Martin saw Mormons as deceivers who "pose as Christians".
-He called them "anti-Christian" and "a cult infiltration" and said they secretly harbor a "deep contempt for Christians".
-He further accused them of being egomaniacs and "cultists".
-Martin left as his legacy the Christian Research Institute.
+Walter Ralston Martin, founder of the Christian Research Institute, was another traditional anti-Mormon.
+Martin was more controversial and contemptuous than others noted here.
+He portrayed Mormons as deceivers who "pose as Christians," calling them "anti-Christian" and "a cult infiltration."
+Martin also claimed that Mormons secretly harbor a "deep contempt for Christians," and accused them of being egomaniacs and "cultists".

-New Age anti-Mormons have generated considerably more controversy than the previous category.
-The most prominent of their number, Ed Decker, is the producer of The God Makers and The God Makers II, as well as being the author of the books by the same name.
-The God Makers has attracted criticism not only from Latter-day Saints, but from traditional anti-Mormons as well.
-The film is generally considered acerbic and misleading, and has even provoked bomb threats against LDS meetinghouses and death threats against members.
-In other publications Decker has asserted that the source of Mormonism is Satan and that the spires on the LDS temple "represent an upside down nail, pointing defiantly toward heaven—as if to impale the Lord Jesus anew when he comes in the clouds of glory!"
-Furthermore, Decker sees Mormonism as a Satanic political conspiracy with roots in Hinduism and Baal worship.
+New Age anti-Mormons have generated considerably more controversy than traditional anti-Mormons.
+The most prominent of their number, Ed Decker, produced The God Makers and The God Makers II, and wrote books by the same name.
+The film is generally considered acerbic and misleading, and has provoked bomb threats against LDS meetinghouses and death threats against members.
+In other publications, Decker has asserted that the literal source of Mormonism is Satan, that its religious symbolism is satanic in nature, and that it is a political conspiracy by nature.